thingsboard/thingsboard.github.io/_includes/docs/user-guide/ui/mobile-qr-code.md

 {% assign sinceVersion = "3.7" %}
 {% include templates/since.md %}

-In ThingsBoard version 3.7, the authorization process in the {{THINGSBOARD_MOBILE_APP}} has been simplified by introducing a new QR code feature.
+We are excited to introduce a new QR code scanning feature in the {{THINGSBOARD_MOBILE_APP}}, designed to streamline the authorization process in the ThingsBoard system on your mobile device.
+This enhancement makes logging in faster and more secure, offering a user-friendly alternative to traditional username and password entry.
+Just scan the QR code with your device, and you're ready to access your account instantly.

 ## Login with QR code

-Scanning the QR code automatically authorizes the user to the application (if the application is already installed) without the need to manually enter your credentials.
 This process is quite simple:

 {% include images-gallery.html imageCollection="authorize-with-qr-code" showListImageTitles="true" %}

-## Scan to connect or download mobile app
+## Scan to download the mobile app

+{% if docsPrefix == null %}
+If the ThingsBoard mobile application has not been installed yet, scanning the QR code will redirect the user to the application marketplace (both [Google Play](https://play.google.com/store/apps/details?id=org.thingsboard.demo.app){:target="_blank"} and [App Store](https://apps.apple.com/us/app/thingsboard-live/id1594355695){:target="_blank"} are supported).
+{% endif %}
+{% if (docsPrefix == "pe/") or (docsPrefix == "paas/") %}
-If the mobile application is not yet installed, scanning the QR code redirects the user to the application marketplace (Google Play and App Store are supported)
+If the ThingsBoard mobile application has not been installed yet, scanning the QR code will redirect the user to the application marketplace (both [Google Play](https://play.google.com/store/apps/details?id=org.thingsboard.cloud){:target="_blank"} and [App Store](https://apps.apple.com/us/app/thingsboard-cloud/id6499209395){:target="_blank"} are supported).
+{% endif %}

 Just follow these simple steps to get started: